Avr8/CTF-Q8/README.md

-Never let the fear of striking out keep you from playing the game.
+The only impossible journey is the one you never begin.